 Some of California’s best swing dance instructors host this event and collaborate to create an inspiring program for dancers of all levels.
 25 different classes feature Lindy Hop, East Coast Swing, Shag, Balboa, Jazz, Latin Dances and more; great live music.

 The Woodlands provides camping for groups only.
 Here are some other ways to Experience the Woodlands:

 •Contact one of our Legacy Camp groups.
 Many are open to new campers!

 •Let the Mendocino Woodlands to host your wedding, family reunion, anniversary party, birthday, or other special event!
-See our Celebrations page for more information.
-Please refer to our Resource Guide for a list of local businesses that can assist in planning your event.
+Visit our Resource Guide for a list of local businesses that can assist in planning your event.

 •Day use access is only allowed for hiking or biking the trails.
 Parking is provided below the entrance to the park along Big River.
 Maps and informational brochures are located on a kiosk at the day use area.
 Please be advised, there are no public restrooms at the Mendocino Woodlands Day Use Area.
 Most trails wind through Jackson State Forest and are rustic in nature.